 But there's one tiny flaw with their line of reasoning....

 That's the point of the fucking story.
 They're supposed to be the bad guys.
-The people who hate Huckleberry Finn and his black slave friend are the villains of the story.
+The people who hate Huckleberry Finn and his escaped slave friend are the villains of the story.
 It's obvious that Mark Twain repeatedly makes racism a thing to be hated and feared in the book, but these simpletons actually close the book at the first display of racism and say, "This book is racist, Mark Twain was a racist!"

 The book shows how Huckleberry was once entrenched in the same racist mindset that everyone around him was, and how his adventures with Jim changed all that.
 This paints a sad picture; that non-political art will be hijacked for propaganda, and that whenever art genuinely does tackle a political topic in an intelligent and nuanced way, it will be mistaken as an endorsement for its topic rather than a commentary about it.
 They mentioned something about writing a story where the Nazis are the good guys, saying that anyone who wrote a story like that probably harbored some form of political bias about Nazis, and in that specific case I'd probably agree, but then by that logic that would make Noughts and Crosses racist for exploring an alternate history where Africa colonized the world instead of Europe.
 Which is a shame because I thought that book handled the subject with tact and nuance, and while that story was definitely political and dripping with political undertones, it wasn't an endorsement of those undertones.

 A person writing a slasher screenplay where the virgin chick is the only one who survives isn't inherently political.
 If we go with Occam's Razor, they're actually just lazy and unoriginal.
 That trope is really cliche and overused, but that's precisely why it's not political.
 A person writing that generic trash into a screenplay probably isn't passionately supporting caste roles of female virginity, they're most likely just indolent.
 It's far more probable that they just don't take their job seriously or don't want to come up with their own original ideas than this conspiracy theory that they're all virgin-worshiping creeps with detestable views about women.
-Again, that doesn't mean I like that trope, as I've said already I think it's lazy, but the fact that it's lazy means it's probably a byproduct of laziness and not abject sexism or politically-charged motives.
+Again, that doesn't mean I like that trope, as I've said already I think it's lazy, but the fact that it's lazy means it's probably a byproduct of laziness and not a byproduct of abject sexism or politically-charged motives.

 The claim that all art is inherently political because of the experiences "dragged in" by their creators also ignores obvious cash grabs.